MyPureCloud/developer-center-blog/source/2023-02-06-automating-development-of-genesys-chatbots/index.md

 ```

 ## Conclusion
-This article has provided enough information about the automation pipeline for you to get started.
+This article has provided enough information about the automation pipeline for you to start.
 If you have any questions or want to share your implementation, contact [@SketchingDev](https://twitter.com/SketchingDev "Goes to Lucus' home page") on Twitter.